worthlane/RAG/README.md

 1. Embedding represents text as complex mathematical vector
 2. The embedding result passes into vector data base
 3. According to the distance, we retrieve the top-k relevant contexts
-4. Pass the context and prompt to LLM
+4. The context and prompt pass to LLM
-5. LLM generates answer
+5. LLM generates the response

 # Improvements